-- 1. Turn Depth lock on.
+- 1. Turn ASC Plane Snap lock on.

 - 2. Turn AccuSnap off.

-- 3. Select the Measure Area command from the Measure toolbar.
+- 3. Select the Measure Area command from the Measure toolbar under the Drawing task tab.

-- 4. Set the Method to Points.
+4. Set the Method to Points.

 5. Snap to the four corners of the bridge as shown (see arrows) to dynamically draw a shape to measure.